What is melanoma?

 GenoMEL recommends that:

-- all high-risk family members be trained in skin self-examination
+- all high-risk family members are trained in skin self-examination

-- have baseline skin examinations at age 10 years by a physician specialist
+- have baseline skin examinations at age ten years by a physician specialist

-- continue clinical skin examinations every 6 months by a physician specialist until melanocytic naevi are stable
+- continue clinical skin examinations every six months by a physician specialist until melanocytic naevi are stable

 - have annual or biannual examinations after that time depending on numbers of atypical naevi regardless of CDKN2A mutation status.

-The lack of definitive evidence showing clinical benefit from genetic testing further supports continued strict surveillance and optimized solar protection as primary goals for prevention of malignant melanoma.
+The lack of definitive evidence showing clinical benefit from genetic testing further supports continued strict surveillance and optimised solar protection as primary goals for prevention of malignant melanoma.